nagendramishr/mini-rag-quickstart/README.md

 ## Background

-The goal of this project is to help you get up an running quickly with a build out of a RAG model.
+The goal of this project is to help you get up and running quickly with a build out of a RAG model.
 Before you dive in, if you're interested in learning more about the RAG model, you can read some of the documentation here:

 > - [Hugging Face’s RAG](https://huggingface.co/docs/transformers/model_doc/rag)  documentation provides a detailed explanation of the RAG model and its implementation.
 > - [RAG and generative AI](https://learn.microsoft.com/en-us/azure/search/retrieval-augmented-generation-overview) - Azure AI Search: This page provides an overview of RAG and its application in Azure AI Search.